glassroom/generalized_orders_of_magnitude/README.md

 ### 1. Chains of Matrix Products that Compound Magnitudes toward Infinity

 The code below will attempt to compute chains of up to 1M products of real random matrices, each with elements independently sampled from a normal distribution, over torch.float32, torch.float64, and complex64 GOOMs (_i.e._, with torch.float32 real and imaginary components).
 For every matrix size, for each data type, the code will attempt to compute the entire chain 30 times.
-WARNING: Running the code below will take a LONG time, because all chains finish successfully with GOOMs.
+WARNING: If you run the code below on a CPU, it will take a LONG time, because all product chains finish successfully with GOOMs.

 ```python
 import torch